eegli/tinyparse/readme.md

 });

 // Read from file "github.json" with content {"username": "eegli"}
-process.argv = ['--age', '12', '-ghp', '--config', 'github.json'];
+process.argv = ['profile', '--age', '12', '-ghp', '--config', 'github.json'];

 const parsedArgv = await parse(process.argv);

-assert.deepStrictEqual(parsedArgv, {
+// When parsing an array of strings, positional arguments are available on the _ property assert.deepStrictEqual(parsedArgv, {
+  _: ['profile'],
   username: 'eegli',
   age: 12,
   hasGithubProfile: true,
 });

-help();
-`Usage
+// Print available options with descriptions.
+Optionally, set a title and a base command showing the usage of positional arguments.
+Everything else is auto-generated help('CLI usage', 'my-cli <message> [flags]');
+`
+CLI usage

+my-cli <message> [flags]

-Required
+Required flags
     --username [string]
     Your custom username

-Optional
+Optional flags
     --age [number]

     -ghp, --hasGithubProfile [boolean]
     Indicate whether you have a Github profile

-   --config [string]
-   Path to your Github config file
 `;
 ```

 ### Parsing required properties

-A key can be marked as required.
-If a required key is not present in the input, a `ValidationError` is thrown.
+A property - or flag - can be marked as required.
+If a required property is not present in the input, a `ValidationError` is thrown.

 This works for object literals as well as string array arguments.